Covid-19

 Haven House

 Haven House is a highly specialist respite provider for children with complex medical needs who need nursing support. if your child is known to the continuing care nursing team you may be eligible for respite overnight stays at Haven House which would be part of your continuing care nursing package.
-To find out more, contact your nursing team on: wfcommunitychildrens.nursing@nhs.net who can discuss your request with the health commissioning team as part of your support package.

-Waltham Forest residential short breaks (afterschool, evening, overnights and holiday schemes) are provided by our flagship Centre for disabled children at Leyton Green Road Respite Centre which is based at Lester House 99 Leyton Green Road, Leyton, E10 6BD.
+Waltham Forest residential short breaks (after school, evening, overnights and holiday schemes) are provided by our flagship Centre for disabled children at Leyton Green Road Respite Centre which is based at Lester House 99 Leyton Green Road, Leyton, E10 6BD.

 To access this service your child will require an assessment by a social worker.